satb/doublespend/README.md

     * Then, node2 is added as a peer of node1 again.
     * TADA - Double spend detected
       * Internally, when the full blockchain scan happens for Malice's address, it keeps the history of Malice's transactions done
-      * When new block notifications arrive, the last transaction from the list of transactions is plucked (from the scan step above) and the transaction receipt fetched.
+      * When new block notifications arrive, all cached transactions are run through and the transaction receipt fetched.
       * If the transaction receipt cannot be fetched anymore, it is deemed a doublespend.
+      * The newly arrived transactions are then added to the cache again if they are of interest to the system.